kernladung/hafnium/README.md

 # Install it

 *hafnium* uses [ninja](https://github.com/ninja-build/ninja) as build-tool.

-Open terminal in the root folder of the repository and:
+Open a terminal in the root folder of the repository and:

+(in development, currently does not work!)

 	$ sudo ninja install